-Emotion vocabulary allows children to express themselves with words rather than behaviors such as hitting or having a tantrum, Starnes says.
+Emotion vocabulary allows children to express themselves with words rather than behaviors such as hitting or having a tantrum, Shaheen says.

-At Primrose Schools, even very young children are given the opportunity to have a positive impact on the world around them.
-Teachers use the Primrose Friends puppets to teach character traits such as honesty, cooperation and respect for others.
+At Primrose schools, even very young children are given the opportunity to have a positive impact on the world around them.
+Teachers use the Primrose Friends puppets to help teach character traits such as honesty, cooperation and respect for others.

-As early as the toddler classroom, teachers introduce the concepts of service learning and giving without expectation, Starnes says.
+Teachers introduce the concepts of service learning and giving without expectation, Shaheen says.
 For a toddler, that might mean giving a classmate a teddy bear to cuddle because she is sad.
 Preschoolers might write letters or draw pictures for residents of a senior center.
 Children help collect nonperishables for an annual Caring and Giving Food Drive and help to tend school gardens that grow flowers and vegetables.

-“Service learning is a lofty concept for a child, but we instill this early,” Starnes says.
+“Service learning is a lofty concept for a child, but we instill this early,” Shaheen says.
 “Children learn that giving to others is fulfilling in and of itself.”